WDI-SEA/notes/11-projects/project-2/readme.md

 ### Project Feedback + Evaluation

-* __Project Workflow__: Did you complete the user stories, wireframes, task tracking, and/or ERDs, as specified above?
-Did you use source control as expected for the phase of the program you’re in (detailed above)?
+* __Project Workflow__: Did you spend an adequate amount of time on the planning process?
+Did you use source control as expected?
+Are your commit messages clear?
+Do you have a readme file?

 * __Technical Requirements__: Did you deliver a project that met all the technical requirements?
 Given what the class has covered so far, did you build something that was reasonably complex?